- News & Publications

 Small business owners and non-profits in designated states and territories are eligible to apply for low-interest loans due to COVID-19.
-A list of the currently eligible states, which include New York, New Jersey, and Connecticut, can be found on the SBA’s COVID-19 response landing page.
 The SBA will work directly with state Governors to provide targeted, low-interest loans to small businesses and non-profits that have been severely impacted by the Coronavirus (COVID-19).

 These loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.
 Loan repayment terms vary by applicant, up to a maximum of 30 years.
 They may be used to cover accounts payable, debts, payroll and other bills COVID-19 has affected the ability to pay.
 The SBA loan application is contingent on the following: